-Made from the best chocolate pie crust, these cookies are filled with an almond-scented cream cheese filling.
+Made from the best chocolate pie crust recipe, these cookies are filled with an almond-scented cream cheese filling.
 They are wonderfully simple to make, can be frozen, made in advance, and cut out any shape you want.

-Like most great recipes, these are the result of leftover dough after making who knows what.
-I had a brunch coming up and decided to make use of it and made some cookies.
+Like most great recipes, these resulted from leftover dough after making who knows what.
+I had a brunch coming up and decided to use it and make cookies.

-Turns out I also had cream cheese frosting, because I always do.
-So, leftover pie dough and leftover frosting resulted in these sandwich cookies.
+Turns out I also had cream cheese frosting because I always do.
+So, leftover pie dough and leftover frosting resulted in these sandwich chocolate cookies.

-- Egg yolk: it binds the dough together and adds richness and makes it more pliable, easy to handle.
+- Egg yolk: binds the dough together and adds richness, making it more pliable and easy to handle.

-- Flour: I use cake or all-purpose and have great results with both.
-Each country tends to have its own definition of what each one should or shouldn't contain, so use the one you always do.
+- Flour: I use cake or all-purpose flour and have great results with both.

 - Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.